taskandtool/saas-starter/README.md

+# Prototype your next SaaS app super fast

-# Boilerplate SaaS app built with Meteor, MongoDB, React and Webpack
+## Starter SaaS app built with Meteor, MongoDB, React and Webpack

-This is based on https://github.com/jedwards1211/meteor-webpack-react ... which is fantastic work by jedwards1211 and adambrodinski to combine meteor with webpack and react.
-You'll want to give it a look first.
+Prototype your next SaaS app super fast.
+Replace the 'To Do' portion of this app with your app, but keep the user auth, dashboards, social login, profile pics, routing, etc. and get deployed in seconds to meteor's free dev server, or to production using one of the built-in scripts.

+Visit http://demo-saas-app.meteor.com to see the demo (hosted on Meteor's free servers, may take a few seconds to spin up at first.)

 ### For those new to the react/meteor combo, out of the box it's got:

 * optimistic UI (changes reflected immediately and synced with the server behind the scenes)
-* universal/isomorphic
+* can be universal/isomorphic
 * can be productive and iterate quickly
 * easy deployment options

 ### This boilerplate has:

-* Schemas for users, plans (and soon teams)
+* Schemas for users, plans and teams
 * Form Validation
-* Permissions/roles for users and site admins (soon)
+* Permissions/roles for users and site admins
 * Social and email login with avatars.
 Email fetches gravatars.
-* User profiles
+* User profile displaying and editing with basic permissions
-* Ability to delete users (soon)
 * Image uploads to s3

 ### This boilerplate uses: